djzager/djzager.github.io/content/posts/4-tooltime-ansible.md

 +    definition: "{{ lookup('template', 'route.yaml.j2') | from_yaml }}"
 ```

+**NOTE**
-For those following along, you can see all of the changes in [this
+All of the changes can be found in [this
 commit](https://github.com/djzager/ansible-role-nginx-k8s/commit/ee0b006433615d42dfe6be4cab533af1e88f6ff6).
-Now run the `playbook.yml` again and verify everything was properly deployed:
+Run the `playbook.yml` again and verify everything was properly deployed:

 ```shell
 $ kubectl get all -n nginx